Manoj Barpujari: Citation for National Award for Best Film Critic

 Swarna Kamal "For his understanding of the medium of cinema.
 His writings can be broadly classified into three areas: (1) Discussion on objective of cinema, (b) The craft of cinema, and (c) Cinema in North-East Indian and Assamese.
 Barpujari emphasis the significance of craft and promotion of constructive cinema, i.e., cinema which is not only entertainment.
 He has a social perspective with cinematic and creative sensibility".

 Books

-Manoj Barpujari has written/edited twelve books including three titles on cinema.
+Manoj Barpujari has written/edited twenty books including six titles on cinema.
 He has several research papers on cinema to his credit and has written a chapter in the Routledge Handbook of Indian Cinemas (London, 2013).
 His travelogue Touching the Trinity is widely acclaimed and has been featured in a column at The Guardian (Trinidad & Tobago) and reviewed in The Telegraph (India).
+The travelogue was released in Port of Spain in 2012 which was written after he received the Hafeez Karamath Journalism Fellowship in 2010.
+His travelogue in Assamese titled “Trinidador Dinlipi” won the prestigious Hem Barua Award of Asam Sahitya Sabha in 2017.
 He is an accomplished Assamese poet and won the Munin Borkotoky Literary Award (2003).
+Overall, he has eight collections of poetry in Assamese and his poems are translated to various major Indian languages.
+He took journalism as a noble profession, has a wide range of experiences in print, electronic and web publications.
+After resigning from a vernacular daily newspaper as its Associate Editor in 2015 he became the founder editor of a quarterly film journal and later handled the responsibility of social media tools of a popular news channel.